Yankees’ Judge hits 2 homers, reaches 57 in 142 games

 He is hitting .310 with a 1.105 OPS.
 He has 32 RBIs in his last 38 games.

-New York opened the two-game series with a 5+-game lead in the AL East.
+New York opened the two-game series with a 5½-game lead in the AL East.